Lokathor/gba-from-scratch/book_src/ex3.md

 Most of the GBA's drawing abilities involve either the 4 background layers, or the 128 objects (called "OBJ" for short).
 The background layers let you draw a few "big" things (128x128 or bigger), and the objects let you draw many "small" things (64x64 or less).

-The objects have a consistent behavior, while the four background layers behave differently depending on the "video mode" that you set in the display control.
+The objects have a fairly consistent behavior, while the four background layers behave differently depending on the "video mode" that you set in the display control.
 That's reason enough to focus on the objects first.

+Small additonal note: "objects" are sometimes called "sprites" too.
+Depending on who you ask the two words are either completely interchangable *or* they have important differences.
+What exactly the difference is can depend on who you ask.
+I don't really care myself, so I'm just going to stick to "objects" as often as I can in this tutorial and not worry about it.

 ## Display Control